Our Resources

 Having supported numerous NHS organisations to design and deliver tailored 360 feedback solutions, we have seen first-hand what makes the difference between a successful and an ineffective approach.
 We have had the pleasure of working with a range of NHS organisations, including:

-The NHS is not just another very large employer.
-It is a uniquely complex environment with diverse professional cultures, strong regulatory oversight and a shared moral purpose around patient care.
+The NHS is not simply another large employer.
+It is a uniquely complex environment with diverse professional cultures, strong regulatory oversight and a shared moral purpose focused on patient care.
 The key factors to consider when developing a bespoke 360 process within an NHS Trust includes:

 Balancing national frameworks with local priorities

-It is important to ensure that the question set captures the core expectations from frameworks such as the Healthcare Leadership Model (HLM), NHS Values, and the 6Cs, while also reflecting each Trust’s local framework or those specific behaviours that need emphasis and greater focus at this point in time.
+It is important to ensure that the question set captures the core expectations from frameworks such as the Healthcare Leadership Model (HLM), NHS Values, and the 6Cs, while also reflecting each Trust’s local framework or the specific behaviours that currently require greater emphasis.

 Aligning to the cultural landscape

-With a culturally diverse workforce underpinned by compassion, professionalism, and public service, the NHS tends to value compassionate behaviour more highly than focused improvement feedback.
-Each Trust is also on its own evolving journey from what was historically a hierarchical, target-driven environment, where poor performance was not always dealt with effectively, towards one that prioritises openness, inclusion and learning.
+With a culturally diverse workforce rooted in compassion, professionalism and public service, the NHS tends to value compassionate behaviour more highly than purely improvement-focused feedback.
+Each Trust is also on its own evolving journey from a historically hierarchical, target-driven environment where poor performance was not always managed effectively, towards one that prioritises openness, inclusion and learning.
 Taking both the current and desired culture into account is key to developing the right 360 solution.

 Designing around purpose